 - ranch dip for serving (Optional)

-How to coat and fry low carb zucchini
+How to coat and fry low-carb zucchini

 - In another small bowl, add almond flour and cheese and mix well.

-- Preheat a large skillet with a 1/3 cup oil on medium-high heat.
+- Preheat a large skillet with 1/3 cup oil on medium-high heat.
 If your pan is larger, you may need to add extra oil.
-The oil should be deep enough that the slices do not sit on the bottom of the pan directly and need a little oil under them.
+The oil should be deep enough that the slices do not sit directly on the bottom of the pan and need a little oil under them.
 Slice zucchini squash into 1/4″ slices.

-- Transfer egg dipped sliced zucchini to flour/parmesan mixture and dip, also making sure to get both sides.
+- Transfer egg-dipped sliced zucchini to flour/parmesan mixture and dip, also making sure to get both sides.

 - Drain zucchini on paper towels.